What is Zero Trust Architecture? 9 Steps to Implementation

 What are the different approaches to Zero Trust Architecture?

-As with everything in cybersecurity, no “one size fits all” approach to zero trust exists.
-Although three different variations on the zero trust theme exist, many companies choose to take a “mix and match” approach across all three.
+As with everything in cybersecurity, there is no “one size fits all” approach to zero trust.
+Although three variations on the theme exist, many companies take a “mix and match” approach to all three.

 Enhanced identity governance

-Identity governance is the process of managing the identity lifecycle from the time you first grant a user or entity access to systems, networks, and software until you terminate that access.
+Identity governance is managing the identity lifecycle from when you first grant a user identity access to systems, networks, and software until you terminate that access.

-As a best practice, you should limit access according to the principle of least privilege, providing the least amount of access necessary for a person, device, or software to complete its job function.
+As a best practice, you should limit access according to the principle of least privilege access, providing the least amount of access necessary for a person, device, or software to complete its job function.
 Additionally, you should consider incorporating the following as additional attributes when considering permissions:

 - Network location